-Sea Five Boutique Hotel promises barefoot luxury in one of Cape Town’s most glamourous neighbourhoods.
+Sea Five Boutique Hotel is an affordable luxury hotel in Cape Town that promises barefoot luxury in one of the city’s most glamorous neighbourhoods.
 The Camps Bay strip is a gateway to the finer things in life – think pristine beaches filled with bronzed bodies, retail therapy in upscale boutique stores and fine dining in world-class restaurants with the tranquil ocean water as your view.
 And the Mediterranean-style accommodation and hospitality ensure that you’re comfortable and well looked after throughout your stay.

 2. The Clarendon Fresnaye

 If you happen to be visiting during Cape Town’s windy months (October to January), then there’s no better place to hide out than the protected seaside suburb of Fresnaye.
 The Clarendon is a beautiful boutique hotel that exudes style and glamour with its modern interiors, lush green lawns, two swimming pools and views of the Atlantic Ocean.
 Not to mention, the hotel’s central location is the ideal base from which to explore all that the Mother City has to offer.

 3. Cape Cadogan Boutique Hotel